brandsimon/bubblewrap/README.md

 in combination with typical software installed on that distribution, allow privilege escalation.
 It may increase the ability of a logged in user to perform denial of service attacks, however.
+Exceptions are software, which implement their own sandboxing (e.g. web-browsers).
+The functionality of these sandboxes can be restricted due to seccomp rules or missing files.

 In particular, bubblewrap uses `PR_SET_NO_NEW_PRIVS` to turn off setuid binaries, which is the [traditional way](https://en.wikipedia.org/wiki/Chroot#Limitations) to get out of things